2013 Daraa offensive: Reopening of Army supply line and stalemate

-On 8 May, government forces captured the strategic town of Khirbet Ghazaleh, situated along the highway to the Jordanian border.
+On 8 May, government forces captured the strategic town of Khirbet Ghazaleh, situated along the M5 motorway that leads to the Jordanian border.
 Over 1,000 rebel fighters withdrew from the town due to the lack of reinforcements and ammunition.
 The loss of the town also resulted in the reopening of the government supply-route to the contested city of Daraa.
 The rebels continued to withdraw from other towns and decided not to face the Army's advance along the highway because they no longer had ammunition.
 However, later in the day, an opposition commander claimed that the retreat was part of a rebel plan to set up a trap for government forces and that the opposition fighters managed to recapture the town.
 Still, this was denied by the opposition group SOHR which stated that the rebels had managed only to recapture one neighbourhood and fighting was still ongoing in the town.

 On 12 May, government forces took complete control of Khirbet Ghazaleh and secured the highway near the town.

 By early June, according to Jordanian border guards and militias, the rebels were conducting primitive attacks against Syrian Army positions on the other side of the border.
-“They attack the checkpoints in a primitive way,” according to a Jordanian commander.
-“Sometimes you see them holding their weapons awkwardly and wasting their ammunition.
-They almost never take advantage of the vehicles and equipment the Syrians leave behind.
-It is clear from watching them that they are not well-trained.”
 The Syrian military was edging closer towards the border and their success against the rebels was credited to the recent arrival of more improved gear and vehicles, not seen before, for the Syrian Army.
 These include drones, anti-mortar systems and communications jamming devices.
 The anti-mortar systems deployed in some areas allow the Syrian military to trace the source of mortar fire and even strike before the rebels launch an attack.

 In late June, rebel forces were in fear of being routed by the Army in southern Syria and losing control of their safe zones on the Jordanian border.
-By 26 June, government forces had captured the villages of Itlaa and Basr As Sham and fighting was raging outside the village of al-Sheikh Maskin.
+By 26 June, government forces had captured the villages of Itlaa and Basr As Sham and fighting was raging outside the village of Ash-Shaykh Miskin.